botanicastudios/mcp-host-rpc/README.md

-# MCP Host RPC Bridge Example
+# MCP Host RPC Bridge

 This MCP server bridges MCP tool calls to JSON-RPC function calls over a socket connection.

+If you need this, you'll know.

 ## Environment Variables